LandSandBoat/lsb-wiki/Debugging.md

-## Apply a Pull Request that is not already merged (**at your own risk, will not provide support afterward!**)

-Add ".diff" to the end of a Pull Request URL and hit Enter, example: https://github.com/LandSandBoat/server/pull/#.patch (you might need to do this with each new commit from said PR to be up-to-date with it).
-Copy/paste everything into a newly created .txt file > save > rename the file extension to ".patch".
-Right click on the new .patch file > TortoiseGit > Review/apply single patch... > select the root folder of the project ("server" in this case).
-Two windows will open:
-In the big one you can compare differences and possible conflicts between the patch files and your files.
-In the small one, hit "Patch all items".
-Close TortoiseGit.

 ## How to make a dump file with Visual Studio 2019

 (Make sure you're running your servers and you identified a crash for which you've been asked to provide a dump file.)